 4. Clash of Cultural Identities

-Two streams going side by side-cultural assimilation at an elite level and cultural clashes at the street level.
+Two streams go side by side-cultural assimilation at an elite level and cultural clashes at the street level.
 Domestically, people becoming more conscious of their cultural identities in the face of the cultural invasion of Pax Americana.
 Similarly, those who migrate to Europe/USA try to preserve their identities by living in ethnic enclaves.
 Their non-acceptance by social classes coupled with state inaction to mainstream them through affirmative action marginalises them.
 Becoming breeding grounds of dissatisfaction, prompting some to become radicalised, eterroristsrist.
-This becomes a self-fulfilling prophecy for those who believe in the Clash of Civilisation thesis instead of the End of History narrative
+This becomes a self-fulfilling prophecy for those who believe in the Clash of Civilisation thesis instead of the End of History Narrative

 Is Globalisation Beneficial?

 Most of the debate on globalisation is on this issue.
 Some proponents put forward the following positive points of globalisation to prove their point that globalisation is beneficial for the humanity